sssyntax/hackapet/README.md

 When you've finished your game, create a PR in the /pets folder!

+Call your PR whatever your pet/game is named - also, **put your slack username in the PR comment so I can find you**!!

 Note:
 - you must be in high school (or younger!)
 - all art must be drawn by you
 - try to have at least 2 minutes of gameplay

-**Put your slack username in your PR comment so I can find you!!**

 This YSWS ends Jan 31 - get your pets in before then :D